Heracles

 Heracles fighting Geryon, amphora by the E Group, c.
 540 BC, Louvre.

-Heracles, wearing his characteristic lion-skin, club in right hand, leash in left, presenting a three-headed Cerberus, snakes coiling from his snouts, necks and front paws, to a frightened Eurystheus hiding in a giant pot.
+Heracles presenting a three-headed Cerberus to a frightened Eurystheus hiding in a giant pot.
 Caeretan hydria (c.
 530 BC) from Caere.

 Achelous